 SSC CGL Exam Pattern 2020: Tier-3

 The 3rd stage of SSC CGL exam is a written pen-paper test.
 The candidates can answer the questions in either English or Hindi mode only.
-Candidates will have to write either Essays, Precis, Letter or Applications etc. in the exam paper.
-The candidates will have 1 hour to write this exam.
-However, the candidates with VH/ OH (afflicted with Cerebral Palsy/ deformity in writing) will get 80 minutes to write the exam.
+Candidates have to write either Essays, Precis, Letter or Applications etc. in the exam paper.
+The candidates have 1 hour to write this exam.
+However, the candidates with VH/ OH (afflicted with Cerebral Palsy/ deformity in writing) get 80 minutes to write the exam.